 There will be two long cases.
-For each case, you will submit one-page summary that includes your answers to suggested questions in the previous class (i.e., Dec.
-3rd & Dec.
+For each case, you will submit one-page report that includes your answers to suggested questions in the previous class (i.e., Dec.
+10th & Dec.
 28th) of case discussion dates.
+Please write your answers to all of the suggested questions and write them in complete sentences and paragraphs (no bullet points).
+You can add an appendix to include references, tables, and/or figures.
 You should submit a hard copy to the instructor/TA before the class begins.
 Late submission is not accepted.